digitaltembo/readings/_posts/2014-01-01-The-Hitchhiker's-Guide-to-the-Galaxy-(Hitchhiker's-Guide-to-the-Galaxy,-#1).md

 ---
-title: "The Hitchhiker's Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1)"
+title: "The Hitchhiker's Guide to the Galaxy"
+subtitle: "(Hitchhiker's Guide to the Galaxy, #1)"
 author: Douglas Adams
 authorSort: Adams, Douglas
 pageCount: 216